chef/chef-vault/EXAMPLES.md

     knife encrypt remove passwords root "{username: 'root', password: 'mypassword'}" -A "admin1,admin2"

-Remove the values in username and password from the vault passwords and item root and remove name:* from the encrypted clients.
+Remove the values in username and password from the vault passwords and item root and remove role:webserver from the encrypted clients.

-    knife encrypt remove passwords root "{username: 'root', password: 'mypassword'}" -S "name:*"
+    knife encrypt remove passwords root "{username: 'root', password: 'mypassword'}" -S "role:webserver"

-Remove the values in username and password from the vault passwords and item root and remove name:* from the encrypted clients and admin1 & admin2 from the encrypted admins.
+Remove the values in username and password from the vault passwords and item root and remove role:webserver from the encrypted clients and admin1 & admin2 from the encrypted admins.

-    knife encrypt remove passwords root "{username: 'root', password: 'mypassword'}" -S "name:*" -A "admin1,admin2"
+    knife encrypt remove passwords root "{username: 'root', password: 'mypassword'}" -S "role:webserver" -A "admin1,admin2"

 Remove admin1 & admin2 from encrypted admins for the vault passwords and item root.

     knife encrypt remove passwords root -A "admin1,admin2"

-Remove name:* from encrypted clients for the vault passwords and item root.
+Remove role:webserver from encrypted clients for the vault passwords and item root.

-    knife encrypt remove passwords root -S "name:*"
+    knife encrypt remove passwords root -S "role:webserver"

-Remove admin1 & admin2 from encrypted admins and name:* from encrypted clients for the vault passwords and item root.
+Remove admin1 & admin2 from encrypted admins and role:webserver from encrypted clients for the vault passwords and item root.

-    knife encrypt remove passwords root -S "name:*" -A "admin1,admin2"
+    knife encrypt remove passwords root -S "role:webserver" -A "admin1,admin2"

 ### rotate secret
 Rotate the shared secret for the vault passwords and item root.
 The shared secret is that which is used for the chef encrypted data bag item